oxygenxml/userguide/DITA/README.txt

 8. Don't use <filepath> for variables that happen to represent paths, use <varname>.
 Don't use <filepath> for field values that happen to be pathnames, particularly if they include editor variables that stand for directory names, use <codeph>.

 9. Don't use <uicontrol> for variable names just because they appear in the UI, use <varname>.

+10. "Referred vs. referenced.
+To identify content that is being referred to by other content, say "the referenced content" not "the referred content".
+For example, the sentence "The referred resources are loaded and displayed inside the element or entity that refers them." should acutally be written "The *referenced* resources are loaded and displayed inside the element or entity that refers *to* them.